shiji96/reusebuildingmaterials/README.md

 # reusebuildingmaterials

-Installation
+## Backend and frontend
+The initial step consists in installing the required software which are needed to make the application function.
+These are as follows:
+1. Install NodeJS
+To install Node, either the LTS version or the current version needs to be downloaded https://nodejs.org/en/.
+It is recommended to work with the latest version, as this would include the latest updates.
+2. Install a code editor
+This is where all the codes will be entered later.
+Any code editor would work.
+In this thesis, the approach is explained using the code editor “Visual Studio code”.( https://code.visualstudio.com )

+Create a backend (server) and a frontend (client) folder in the code editor and paste all the files and folders in the se

 ## Database
-The steps to generate a MongoDB Atlas database are as follows: remove steps
+The steps to generate a MongoDB Atlas database are as follows:
 1. Navigate to the MongoDB homepage and Signup to Atlas
 2. Enter the name of the project and organization
-3. Select the ‘Shared Cluster’ as the type of cluster from the options given.
+3. Select the 'Shared Cluster' as the type of cluster from the options given.
-4. Choose the cloud provider and region as needed and click on ‘create cluster’.
-The creation of the cluster will take a few minutes.
+4. Choose the cloud provider and region as needed and click on 'create cluster'.
-5. Click on ‘database access’ and click on ‘add new user’.
-Select the password authentication and enter username and password.
-6. Click on ‘Network access’ and make the database public so that it can be accessed globally.
+5. Click on 'Network access' and make the database public so that it can be accessed globally.

 After the database in Atlas has been built, the next step is obtaining a connection string so that the application may connect to the database.
 The following are the steps that need to be followed:
-1. Click on the connect button and choose ‘connect your application’.
+1. Click on the connect button and choose 'connect your application'.
-2. Choose then ‘NodeJS’ as the driver and select the version running on the system.
+2. Choose then 'NodeJS' as the driver and select the version running on the system.
-3. Underneath ‘Add your connection string into your application code’ the connection string will be visible.
+3. Underneath 'Add your connection string into your application code’ the connection string will be visible'
-4. Copy the connection string and paste it into the code editor and replace the <username>, <password> and <myFirstDatabase> with the respective information.
+4. Copy the connection string and paste it into the server folder in a .env file and replace the <username>, <password> and <myFirstDatabase> with the respective information.

-After completing these steps, the connection string is generated using MongoDB Atlas and the connection to the database is established.
-The information that is entered via the frontend of the website will, henceforth, be saved directly to the database.
-In addition, any changes made to entries, such as additions or deletions, will result in those changes being reflected in the database.

 ## Frontend and backend